 2. Bad use of Comma

 The use of a comma in any writing is very important.
-But it is the responsibility of the writer that they should need to use comma very carefully.
-It is because improper use of comma changes the meaning of the entire sentence.
-So, if anyone appears in tests such as the ACT, SAT, IELTS, they should remain careful when using comma during writing tests.
+But it is the responsibility of the writer that they should need to use commas very carefully.
+It is because improper use of comma changes the meaning of the entire sentence which turns into one of the grammar mistakes.
+So, if anyone appears in tests such as the ACT, SAT, IELTS, they should remain careful when using commas during writing tests.

 3. Bad use of Who and Whom